Subclavian vein: Function

 The thoracic duct drains into the left subclavian vein, near its junction with the left internal jugular vein.
 It carries lymph (water and solutes) from the lymphatic system, as well as chylomicrons or chyle, formed in the intestines from dietary fat and lipids, allowing these to enter the bloodstream; the products of fats and lipids can then be carried by the bloodstream to the hepatic portal vein, and then finally to the liver.
 Consequently, the left subclavian vein plays a key role in the absorption of these fats and lipids.

 The right lymphatic duct drains its lymph into the junction of the right internal jugular vein, and the right subclavian vein.

 Clinical relevance

 Central venous lines

 As the subclavian vein is large, central and relatively superficial, the right subclavian vein is often used to place central venous lines.
 It is less commonly used than other approaches, such as the right internal jugular vein, due to the risk of pneumothorax, haemothorax, and puncture of the accompanying subclavian artery.

 Thoracic outlet syndrome

-The subclavian vein may be blocked during thoracic outlet syndrome.
+The subclavian vein may be blocked in thoracic outlet syndrome.
 This can lead to arm swelling, pain, and cyanosis.
-The cause of the thoracic outlet syndrome, whether a thrombus or external pressure, must be reversed urgently.
+The cause of the thoracic outlet syndrome, whether a thrombus or external pressure, must be removed immediately.